Coping with the loss of your dog

-Guide Dogs already offers support to guide dog owners through local Community Teams and our network of service user representatives.
+Guide Dogs already offers support to guide dog owners through calling Guide Line on 0800 7811444 (open Monday to Friday between 9am and 5pm) and our network of service user representatives.
 Now we’re also working with Blue Cross, who deliver emotional support through a national Pet Bereavement Support Service (PBSS).

 Of course, when a guide dog dies, the emotional impact is enormous, but the end of a partnership may also be due to illness, retirement, rehoming or some other cause of separation – and the feelings of grief are often the same.

 And it’s not only guide dog owners who are affected.
 Children with buddy dogs, puppy raisers (formerly called a puppy walker) and other volunteers, staff and their families – in fact anyone who comes into close contact with any of our dogs – may well be grieving when the relationship comes to a close.
 That’s why the service is open to current and retired guide dog owners, volunteers and staff – and the families of all these groups.
 PBSS also offers support for children as well as information for parents, teachers and guardians about the effect the loss of a pet can have on a child or young person.

 Blue Cross has been providing a professional bereavement service across the whole of the UK since 1994.
 The service is accredited by the Helplines Partnership and is run by volunteers with full back office support and training.

 The volunteer listeners undergo 14 weeks of training, which includes a module about the special relationship between a service user and an assistance dog.
 Guide Dogs has worked very closely with the PBSS trainers to ensure the listeners have an in-depth understanding of the guide dog service and can provide you with the support you need.